flakjakk/my-project/docs/suggestions.md

 Oakland’s Rd.

 Mom rescuing Deidre and myself from the pine tree.
 In her dress.
 While pregnant!
 Then changing our minds with a ‘switch’
 Pulling wallpaper off under the bed.
-Mom and dad finding out later.
+Mom and dad finding out later
 Peter Newton walking on his hands in the garden

-Geoff being born - seeing him for the first time.
+Geoff being born - seeing him for the first time

 ----